WasiqB/coteafs-logger/README.md

 ## :soccer: Logger config file

 The config file should be placed in `src/test/resources`.
-Following is the sample logger config which will create 1 rolling log files and also output the logs on console:
+Following is the sample logger config which will create 1 rolling log file and also output the logs on console:

 1. `new-log-main.log`